How do I make an appointment?

 If you are prepared to invest in the initial evaluation, plan at least one follow-up so that your plan can be fine tuned to address your experience with the initial plan.
 The majority of clients meet about 4-6 sessions before they acquire the core insight and skills to establish a good foundation.
 While some individual’s needs are met in 2 or 3 sessions, others request a much longer and more connected relationship.
 Remember this is all about you.
 There are no prepackaged groups of sessions.
 We get to plan the length and spacing of sessions so they meet your needs.

-As of September, 2005, initial sessions (1 hour, 20 minutes) are billed at $235.00 per session.
-Full follow-up sessions (50 minutes) are charged at $145.00 per session and half sessions (25-30 minutes) at $90.00 per session.
+As of September, 2005, initial sessions (1 hour, 20 minutes) are billed at $245.00 per session.
+Full follow-up sessions (50 minutes) are charged at $155.00 per session and half sessions (25-30 minutes) at $95.00 per session.
 Clients are required to pay for services at the time of their appointments.
-Checks or cash are accepted.
-Bonnie does not accept credit or debit cards at this time.
+Checks or cash are accepted as well as credit cards.

 Please honor a 24 hour cancellation policy.
 Clients are responsible for the costs of a session without adequate notice.
 Your cooperation is appreciated.